mozman/ezdxf/docs/source/concepts/units.rst

 .. hint::

-    It is never a good idea to use different measurement system in one document, ask the NASA about their Mars Climate Orbiter from 1999.
+    It is never a good idea to use different measurement system in one project, ask the NASA about their Mars Climate Orbiter from 1999.
     The same applies for units of the same measurement system, just use one unit like meters or inches.